hashicorp/design-system/website/docs/components/code-block/partials/code/component-api.md

     The text/code content for the CodeBlock.
 The component encodes this argument before displaying it.
   </C.Property>
   <C.Property @name="language" @type="string" @values={{array "bash" "go" "hcl" "json" "log" "shell-session" "yaml"}}>
     The coding language to use for syntax highlighting.
+If you need additional languages <LinkTo class="doc-link-generic" @route="show" @model="about/support">contact the Design Systems Team</LinkTo>.
   </C.Property>
   <C.Property @name="hasCopyButton" @type="boolean" @default="false">
     Used to control whether a copy button for copying the code/text content will be displayed.